Fifteen months across the world with Afghanistan

 The players are all gentlemen.
 Ahmad Shah, the former left-arm spinner and now assistant coach, makes sure we have been served lunch before he eats.
 They also have an eye for beauty, and covet flowers, especially roses.

 Like most young cricket players, the Afghans idolise the greats.
 The whole team still reminisce about the time Hasti Gul bowled Mike Gatting out for a duck in India.
 They are unforgiving on the pitch, sometimes commenting on the weight of opposing players.
-Rambunctious shouts of "Shabash shabash" (meaning "Come on, come on") have piqued the interest of spectators in every tournament.
+Rambunctious shouts of "Shabash shabash" (meaning "Well done, well done") have piqued the interest of spectators in every tournament.

 Most members of the team were introduced to cricket when they heard the firing of celebratory gunshots in the refugee camps when Pakistan won the World Cup in 1992.
 The team has overcome war and poverty to get where they are today.
 Cricket began in a dusty refugee camp with a tennis ball.
 Most in the team have lost family members to war.
 When the Afghans almost lost Division Three against the Cayman Islands in Argentina, Hameed Hassan, the fast bowler, came off of the pitch in tears.
 When I asked him why he was crying, he said, "I have seen people die and I have not shed a tear.
 But there is something about cricket that gets me here [pointing to his heart].
 Cricket is our chance."